joanmiespada/TrustworthinessManifesto/README.md

 ### 5.1 Agile means agile
 Agile doesn’t mean working with ad-hoc tasks.
 Agile defines a set of ceremonies, steps, outputs and deliveries.
 We’re committed to respecting agile principles and best practices consistently.
 We want to measure our team performance based on metrics/data and without comparing it with other teams.

-> Golden rules: `We want to compare ourselves versus ourselves quarter by quarter`.
+> Golden rules: `We want to compare ourselves versus ourselves sprint by sprint, quarter by quarter`.

 ### 5.2 DevOps mindset
 We want to release our code to production as fast as possible, as often as possible, as secure as possible and seamlessly.
+We don´t accept manual or repetitive tasks.

 > Golden rules: `enable automatisation in each engineering step.
 We focus on automatisation as an investment, never as a cost`.

+### 5.2.1 Site reliability engineering
+Our software implements tools and techniques to allow us to understand how the system is performing in production in real-time.
+We want to avoid system degradation due to complexity.

+> Golden rules: `enable infrastructure, monitoring, alerting and metrics to track tech KPIs along the time`

 ### 5.3 Freedom to choose
 Our team is free to make our own decisions and enable our processes and methodologies wherever we don't break this manifesto.